 On the whole it was educational, it was fun and we made new friends.
 Rodrigo met a dead goat, Evan petted a dead dog and I tried to find Nicole (If you don’t know who that is read this) a pirate boyfriend.

 Then we found this really cool completely empty hotel and restaurant.
 It was very surreal.
 It was furnished and decked out with retro ceiling fans and no people.
 It also had a restaurant/dining room with ivy growing through the ceiling, all the places set but no one eating.
-Apparently it has a chocolate factory and a Cuban cigar factory on the premisses, but we only got as far as the “beer garden” and courtyard where we found a humming bird in a nest in a chandelier and more eeriness.
+Apparently, it has a chocolate factory and a Cuban cigar factory on the premises, but we only got as far as the “beer garden” and courtyard where we found a hummingbird in a nest in a chandelier and more eeriness.
 It was awesome!!

 Then we found a sign for the John Watling’s Distillery where they give free tours and more importantly (to Evan, spring breakers and normal people in general who are not me) free rum tasting!
 I broke out my “Teetotaler at a distillery” face especially for the occasion - similar to my “Teetotaller at a brewery" face of Europe trip 2011.

 After learning about how rum was made we sat and drank soda and chatted to this really awesome five years sober bartender named Bill (I think that’s what it was?) before taking the backroads back in the general direction of the ship.

 Every time we dock here and I am scheduled on “Breakfast Mingle” (Yes, I get paid to talk to people while they are eating breakfast #bestjobever), I always meet people who have been here at least three times already and will probably just stay onboard because there is nothing left to see.
 Those people obviously haven’t been to Duncan Donuts!